-The LEA is beginning the year with full virtual or other remote instruction OR the LEA is beginning the year in-person and this CLP will reflect a full virtual or remote instruction model, should it become necessary.
-The LEA is beginning the year in a hybrid model.
+- □ The LEA is beginning the year with full virtual or other remote instruction OR the LEA is beginning the year in-person and this CLP will reflect a full virtual or remote instruction model, should it become necessary. - □ The LEA is beginning the year in a hybrid model.
 The CLP will reflect the hybrid model and will note any additional changes needed to convert to full remote or virtual instruction, should it become necessary.

-Part 6 .1: Explanation of Approach nplete this section, LEAs may elect to either complete a brief (3-4 sentence) narrative or they may nce an attached procedure.
+To complete this section, LEAs may elect to either complete a brief (3-4 sentence) narrative or they may reference an attached procedure.
 In the box below, please provide the narrative or the page(s) referenced.